0xPolygon/polygon-docs/docs/pos/concepts/transactions/meta-transactions.md

 ### Voting

 A user wishing to participate in on-chain governance can vote through a voting contract by signing a message with their decision.
 Traditionally, they would need to pay gas fees and know how to interact with the contract directly.
-Instead, they can sign a meta transaction off-chain containing the vote details and send it to a relayer.
+But in this case they sign a meta transaction containing the vote details off-chain and send it to a relayer.

 The relayer receives the signed message, validates the priority of the vote, wraps it into a standard transaction, pays the gas fees, and submits it to the voting contract.
 Once validated, the contract executes the vote on behalf of the user.